-Soon, we'll finalize a centerline for the power line.
+After the Open House, we'll finalize a centerline for the power line.
 Affected property owners will be notified.
 If your property is affected, we will seek permission to conduct a survey to confirm the centerline.
 Negotiations then begin on a payment to affected landowners for the right to run the line across their land.
 Our goal is always to minimize costs and the impact upon you and your community.